GFA-spec/GFA-spec/GFA2.md

 almost all references to identifiers are oriented, by virtue of a post-fix + or - sign.
 A +-sign indicates the object is in the orientation it was defined, and a --sign indicates it should be reverse-complemented.

-A GFA2 file must be encoded in UTF-8 and is not allowed to use a codepoint value higher than 127.

 ## Semantics